 This seems like a simple enough solution unless you're not home all day!
 Let's be honest, watching your cat's toilet routine isn't on most of our to-do lists.
 That being said, make sure to schedule a few checks throughout your day.
 Soon enough, it will become a part of your routine.

-6. Place the Litter Box Out of Bounds
+6. Place your Best Kitty Litter Box Out of Bounds

 Another simple solution to giving your cat their space and privacy is making sure the litter box is unreachable.
 Sometimes the best kitty litter box to keep dogs out is one your doggo can't find!
 If your dog has easy access to the forbidden goods, you better believe they're going to take full advantage!

 Most people place their cat's belongings in a separate room with the door closed.
 This is an effective way to make sure cat litter for dogs does not become a regular delicacy!
 However, what about your cat?

 It's no secret that cats hate closed doors.
 You may have heard their meows of terror a few times when they've been locked up!
 This will be something where you have to weigh up your pros and cons.
 On the one hand, the dog is kept out, but on the other, your cat is left with anxiety and stress.
 Not to mention the constant having to get up and let your cat in and out!